zostay/manhattech/README.md

 Source for [Manhattech](http://www.manhattech.com/), a directory of tech companies, groups, and employers in the Manhattan, Kansas area.
+This was forked from [Made In A2](https://github.com/sampl/madeina2)

 ### Technology Company Requirements